 2. The Keys

 The Florida Keys is a group of islands connected to the city of Miami by bridges.
-Cayo Hueso is the southernmost part of continental U.S., only 145 miles away from Cuban soil.
+Cayo Hueso is the southernmost part of the continental United States, only 145 miles away from Cuban soil.

 This is a great location for those who don’t like crowds and who enjoy their time with nature.
 And the best part is that you can make a road trip out of your visit!

 Miami’s famous financial district, Brickell makes you feel like you are suddenly transported to anywhere in Manhattan.
 Brickell is not just about skyscrapers and financiers.
 It’s also home to fine dining restaurants and nightlife scenes.